finitemobius/emdata/vectors.md

 We do not use simply `co` and `cross` for Ludwig-3, as we want users to be able to define their own (non-universal) references for these.

-## Spherical Modes
-Spherical modes are a valid way to represent far-field data, and are treated as vector components for the purposes of the emdata format.
-Spherical modes are discussed in depth in [Richie and Johnson's IEEE paper][9].

-A fully-defined set of spherical mode data must include _TBD_.
-These are defined in the emdata file as:
-* _TBD_

-See [Wikipedia][10] for more details.

 # Transforms
 It is possible to transform the vector component system to a local reference.
 For example, a far-field dataset in spherical coordinates may be rotated such that the poles are not aligned to the global _z_ axis.
 In this case, we require a means to specify the orientation of the vector data.